mapeditor/tiled/docs/manual/using-templates.rst

 name field will be auto-filled with it.

-Template groups can be created from the New Template Group button in the Templates View or from the New Template Dialog.
+Template groups can be created from the New Template Group button in the Templates view or from the New Template dialog.

 .. figure:: images/templates/creating-templates.gif
    :alt: New Template Dialog